 - Provides incident response support to PAF-wide information systems.

-- Provides, publishes and immediately disseminates vital warnings, security updates, and references materials related to information security and advocate best practices and mitigating impeding threats.
+- Provides, publishes, and immediately disseminates vital warnings, security updates, and references materials related to information security and advocates best practices and mitigating impending threats.

 - Act as a point of contact for cyber coordination and incident reporting.